by Scott Mehl

 Royal Domain of Opgrimbie

 Villa Fridhem, situated on the royal domain of Opgrimbie, is a privately owned residence of Queen Fabiola.
 It was initially a residence of King Baudouin, named for a summer residence of his Swedish grandparents.
 It is located on about 160 hectares of woodlands, with a lake, and several other buildings.
 Largely removed from prying eyes, King Baudouin and Queen Fabiola often spent weekends here during his reign.
-His nephew Philippe was also a frequent visitor, and continues to spend time there to this day.
+His nephew Philippe was also a frequent visitor, and continues to spend time there.

 Châteauneuf de Grasse, Alpes-Martimes, France